Dear Graduating Class!

 Senior year is extremely important in the admission decisions and so keep your grades high all year.
 All students are expected to maintain the high school academic record submitted at the time of admission.
 Students altering course schedules and or failing high school courses after receiving tentative admission are instructed to contact the admission office immediately for solutions to avoid the rescinding of college admission.

 Apply for state and national scholarships throughout your senior year!
 All campuses offer scholarships for incoming Freshmen.
 Apply early for admission because students must be admitted before being offered scholarships.
-Qualifications vary.
-Check out uwhelp.wisconsin.edu/scholarships for specific information about scholarships offered throughout the UW-System.
-Attached is the scholarship chart for new freshmen applying for fall 2017 and state and national scholarship website recommended by the American School Counseling Association.
+Attached is the scholarship chart for new freshmen applying for fall state and national scholarship website recommended by the American School Counseling Association.
 Check out the Student Services Website under Scholarships and the Financial Aid section of Career Cruising for more information too!

-Students who want to be considered for Financial Aid may complete the Free Application for Federal Student Aid (FAFSA) after October 1 at fafsa.gov.
+Students who want to be considered for Financial Aid may complete the Free Application for Federal Student Aid (FAFSA) after October 1 at www.fafsa.ed.gov.

 Best wishes for a fantastic senior year!!
 Let us know if you have any questions!!